sannier3/proxmox-vmid-updater/README.md

 1. Become root (`sudo -i` or `su –`)
 2. Paste the installation command above
-3. Follow dialogs to select “qemu” or “lxc”, enter old and new VMID, confirm shutdown and summary
+3. Follow dialogs enter old and new VMID, confirm shutdown and summary
 4. On confirmation, the VMID is migrated everywhere

 ## Supported storage types